ARE YOU READY TO GET OFF THE HAMSTER WHEEL OF PAIN?

 - Peruvian proverb

 Stress symptoms may be affecting your health, even though you might not realize it.
-Yet.
-Stress can affect your body, your thoughts, and your behavior.
-Stress symptoms may be the blame for irritating headaches, your frequent insomnia or your decreased productivity at work.
+Yet Stress can affect your body, your thoughts, and your behavior.
+Stress symptoms may be the blame for irritating headaches, frequent insomnia, or decreased productivity at work.
 The majority of all illness is rooted in stress.

 When you feel tired or stressed your posture reflects it.
 Old brain outputs often caused by mental or emotional stress rather than a physical injury can manifest as pain or adapted changes in posture.

-Like when your aunt looks up cat videos in your search and for the next week (or longer) you keep getting suggested cat videos instead of your normal content.
-Over time the algorithm learns you're not really into that and your feed adapts.
-Your brain works the same way it needs to relearn that you are safe mentally, emotionally and physically so that it can come out of Stress Response and return to normal function.
+Your brain needs to relearn that you are safe mentally, emotionally, and physically so that it can come out of Stress Response and return to normal function.
 Being able to recognize common stress symptoms can help you manage them.
-Stress that's left unchecked can contribute to many health problems, such as high blood pressure, heart disease, obesity and diabetes.
+Stress that's left unchecked can contribute to many health problems, such as high blood pressure, heart disease, obesity, and diabetes.
 If you keep clicking the cat videos they'll keep showing up in your feed.

 How this ads up.

 Just having a plan and a routine to take action helps alleviate the stress of deciding what to do next.
 How often has this undecidedness stopped you from taking any action at all?
-We often get lost just figuring out where to start or get caught up in the planning we're to burned out to implement resulting in lost time, energy and discouragement.
+We often get lost just figuring out where to start or get caught up in the planning we're too burned out to implement resulting in lost time, energy, and discouragement.